-When it comes to sourcing candidates, it's safe to say that Shally Steckerl has probably forgotten more than what most people will ever know.
+When it comes to sourcing candidates, it’s safe to say that Shally Steckerl has probably forgotten more than what most people will ever know.
 With over 21 years under his belt as a sourcer, Steckerl is founder and president of The Sourcing Institute and has served as a recruiting consultant to dozens of well-known companies like G.E.
 Boeing, Netflix, Hewlett Packard and Johnson Controls.
-He's spent decades building sourcing solutions for clients and is considered one of the pioneers in recruitment search.
-He's also author of of The Talent Sourcing and Recruitment Handbook and a sought-after speaker at recruiting events around the world.
-At this year's Recruiting Trends & Talent Tech Conference on Nov.
-28 through 30 at the Palm Beach County Convention Center in Florida, Steckerl will be co-presenting the Sourcing Lab, which will feature breakout sessions designed to give attendees hands-on experience in the latest sourcing techniques.
-He'll also be presenting pre-conference workshops during the morning and afternoon of Nov.
-28 to teach attendees about the latest and most-efficient sourcing strategies.
-We recently spoke with Steckerl about the things he's learned over his career, where he sees the recruitment industry going and what it truly takes to be an effective sourcer.
+He’s spent decades building sourcing solutions for clients and is considered one of the pioneers in recruitment search.
+He’s also author of of The Talent Sourcing and Recruitment Handbook and a sought-after speaker at recruiting events around the world.
+At last year’s Recruiting Trends & Talent Tech Conference, Steckerl co-presented the Sourcing Lab, which featured breakout sessions designed to give attendees hands-on experience in the latest sourcing techniques.
+We spoke with Steckerl about the things he’s learned over his career, where he sees the recruitment industry going and what it truly takes to be an effective sourcer.

 You’ve been doing this line of work for a fairly long time.
 What do you enjoy most about it, and what would you say have been some of the most important things you’ve learned?